dktanwar/dmr-comparison/README.md

 ### Final report
 [Project report](https://sta426hs2018.github.io/sta426-project-dmr-comparison/report/project_report.html)

-**NOTE:** Please download the whole repository, as there are several softlinks and links.
+**NOTE:** The project is best viewed when the whole repository is downloaded, as there are several softlinks and links.
+Or, it can be viewed prom the link provided in the [Final report](#final-report) section